kaushiksk/read-it-later/db/README.md

 This folder consists of all the sql commands, procedures and triggers that were used to create the database required for this app.

-For the ease of migration the mysqldump of the database at a particular state has been saved and made available here as the project.gz file.
-To automatically retain a the database with some intermediate entries run the following commands from your terminal.
+For the ease of migration the mysqldump of the database at a particular state has been saved and made available here as the `project.gz` file.
+To automatically load the database from the mysqldump with some preloaded entries, run the following commands from your terminal.

 `$ mysqladmin -p create project`